Terms & Conditions

 7.6 All sums stated in the Contract or in any SOW, quotation or estimate exclude VAT and any other applicable sales tax (unless otherwise stated) which shall also be payable by the Client at the rate prevailing from time to time.

-7.7 If the Client fails to make any payment due to the Agency under the Contract by the due date for payment, then the Client shall pay interest on the overdue amount at the rate of 4% per cent per annum above HSBC bank’s base rate from time to time.
+7.7 If the Client fails to make any payment due to the Agency under the Contract by the due date for payment, without prejudice to the Agency’s other rights and remedies, the Client shall pay interest on the overdue amount at the rate of 4% per cent per annum above HSBC bank’s base rate from time to time (and at 4% minimum where the interest rate drops below 0%).
 Such interest shall accrue on a daily basis from the due date until actual payment of the overdue amount, whether before or after judgment.
-The Client shall pay the interest together with the overdue amount.
+The Client shall pay the interest together with the overdue amount and any expenses incurred by the Agency in recovering overdue sums.

 7.8 If the Client is overdue with any payment hereunder, then without prejudice to the Agency’s other rights or remedies: